hatfieldlibrary/tagger/README.md

 ### Testing

-The test environment runs a series of integration tests against mysql database.
-It uses the `acomtags_test` database.
+The test environment runs a series of integration tests against the `acomtags_test` database.
 Before each test run, Sequelize will drop the existing tables and create new ones.

 To start test mode: